chrismgala/reserve_in-store/README.md

 ----

 # Setup
-Here's how to to get the app running on your local computer for development.
+Here's how to get the app running on your local computer for development.

 ### Prerequisites
 You must have the following to run this app: